-1) We have recorded goodwill and other identifiable intangible assets resulting from our acquisitions through December 31, 2009.
+1) We have recorded goodwill and other identifiable intangible assets resulting from our acquisitions through December 31, 2010.
 Upon the adoption of FASB Statement No. 142, Goodwill and Other Intangible Assets, now incorporated into the Business Combinations Topic of the FASB ASC, we ceased amortizing goodwill and certain other intangible assets with indefinite lives.
 Instead, goodwill and intangible assets with indefinite lives are reviewed for impairment annually, and whenever events of changes in circumstances indicate that the carrying value may not be recoverable.
-Pursuant to the annual testing of goodwill, in the fourth quarters of 2009 and 2008 we evaluated five reporting units: 1) nurse and allied staffing, 2) physician staffing, 3) clinical trials services, 4) retained search and 5) education and training.
-In the fourth quarter of 2007, we evaluated the four reporting units we had at that time: 1) nurse and all ied staffing, 2) clinical trials services, 3) retained search and 4) education and training.
-Upon completion of the first step in our annual impairment assessment as of December 31, 2009 and 2007, we determined that no impairment was indicated.
+Pursuant to the annual testing of goodwill, in the fourth quarters of 2010, 2009 and 2008 we evaluated five reporting units: 1) nurse and allied staffing, 2) physician staffing, 3) clinical trial services, 4) retained search and 5) education and training.
+Upon completion of the first step in our annual impairment assessment as of December 31, 2010 and 2009, we determined that no impairment was indicated.

-For the December 31, 2009 impairment test, we estimated the fair value of each our reporting units based on a weighting of both the income approach and the market approach.
+For the December 31, 2010 impairment test, we estimated the fair value of each our reporting units based on a weighting of both the income approach and the market approach.
 The discounted cash flows for each reporting unit that served as the primary basis for the income approach were based on discrete financial forecasts developed by management for planning purposes and consistent with those distributed within the Company.
 The forecasts imply a recovery in our businesses in 2011.
 A number of significant assumptions and estimates were involved in the application of the discounted cash flow methodology to forecasted operating cash flows, revenues, margins, discount rate, and working capital changes.
 Cash flows beyond the discrete forecast period of ten years were estimated using a terminal value calculation.
 A terminal value growth rate of 2.5% was used for each reporting unit.
-The income approach valuations included reporting unit cash f low discount rates, representing each reporting unit's weighted average cost of capital, ranging from 11.8% to 13.4%.
+The income approach valuations included reporting unit cash flow discount rates, representing each reporting unit's weighted average cost of capital, ranging from 10.4% to 15.4%.

 The market approach applied pricing multiples derived from publicly-traded guideline companies that are comparable to the respective reporting unit, to determine its value.
-We utilized total enterprise value/revenue multiples ranging from 0.5 to 1.2 and total enterprise value/EBITDA multiples ranging from 6.6 to 10.2.
-Each reporting unit's market value was determined assuming a 60% weighting to revenue and a 40% weighting to EBITDA.
-The fair value under the market approach included a control premium of 30%, which is an amount we estimate a buyer would be willing to pay in excess of the current market price in order to acquire a controlling interest.
+We utilized total enterprise value/revenue multiples ranging from 0.5 to 1.4 and total enterprise value/EBITDA multiples ranging from 9.8 to 13.5.
+The reporting unit's market value was determined assuming a 50% weighting to revenue and a 50% weighting to EBITDA for our nurse and allied, physician and clinical trial services reporting units; a 100% weighting to EBITDA for its education and training reporting unit; and a 100% weighting to revenue for its retained search reporting unit.
+The fair value under the market approach included a control premium of 35%, which is an amount we estimate a buyer would be willing to pay in excess of the current market price in order to acquire a controlling interest.
 The control premium was determined based on a review of comparative market transactions.
 Publicly available information regarding the market capitalization of the Company was also considered in assessing the reasonableness of the cumulative fair values of the reporting units.
-Upon comple tion of the December 31, 2009 assessment, we determined that the estimated fair value of all of our reporting units exceeded their respective carrying values as follows: nurse and allied staffing -53%, physician staffing -58%, clinical trials services -13%, retained search -197% and education and training -217%.
+Upon completion of the December 31, 2010 assessment, we determined that the estimated fair value of all of our reporting units exceeded their respective carrying values as follows: nurse and allied staffing - 35%, physician staffing - 19%, clinical trial services - 21%, retained search - 166% and education and training - 134%.